Author name: Prasanna

 Answer:

-HBSE 6th Class Social Science Solutions Geography Chapter 1 The Earth in the Solar System
+HBSE 6th Class Social Science Solutions Geography Chapter 8 India: Climate Vegetation and Wildlife

 Answer: